 Natural gas is now available in the Village Core and to businesses and residences in Amizette.
 Eventually it may be possible to extend lines to all the primary residential areas.
-Gas services are currently provided by individual liquid propane tanks.
+The alternative to natural gas is electricity and liquid propane.